jsh58/Genrich/README.md

 * `No paired alignments to calculate avg frag length -- Printing unpaired alignments "as is"`: When there are *no* properly paired alignments and the [`-x` average extension option](#unpaired) is selected, the unpaired alignments are printed as they appear in the SAM/BAM.
 * `Read N, alignment at <loc> skipped due to overflow`: The maximum difference in pileup values from one genomic position to the next is +32767, and additional read alignments are skipped due to this limitation.
 Removing PCR duplicates (`-r`) may help reduce this issue.
 * `Read N, alignment at <loc> skipped due to underflow`: The minimum difference in pileup values from one genomic position to the next is -32768, and additional read alignments are skipped due to this limitation.
 Removing PCR duplicates (`-r`) may help reduce this issue.
 * `Read N has more than 128 alignments`: If a read has more than 128 alignments in the SAM/BAM, only the first 128 are considered.
-As described [above](#sparam), the best 10 alignments are ultimately analyzed by Genrich.
+As described [above](#sparam), the best 10 alignments (at most) are ultimately analyzed by Genrich.
 * `All q-values are 1`: When no *p*-values are smaller than the reciprocal of the [calculated genome length](#genomelen), all [*q*-values](#qvalue) are calculated to be 1.
 If peaks are expected to be called, one should consider using a *p*-value threshold instead (`-p`).
 * `Skipping chromosome N -- Reads aligning to it were used...`: This occurs when peak-calling directly from a log file (`-P`), and the log file indicates that reads/fragments aligned to a chromosome to be skipped (`-e`).
 When Genrich created the log file, the chromosome was not skipped.
 Therefore, the reads/fragments that aligned to it were used in the [background pileup calculation](#pileup), and its length was included in the [genome length calculation](#genomelen).
 Those calculations affected the statistics present in the log file, so the called peaks may be slightly different than those called when running the full analysis.
 * `Skipping given BED regions -- Reads aligning to them were used...`: This occurs when peak-calling directly from a log file (`-P`), and the log file indicates that reads/fragments aligned to one or more genomic regions to be skipped (`-E`).
 When Genrich created the log file, the regions were not skipped.
 Therefore, the reads/fragments that aligned to them were used in the [background pileup calculation](#pileup), and their lengths were included in the [genome length calculation](#genomelen).
 Those calculations affected the statistics present in the log file, so the called peaks may be slightly different than those called when running the full analysis.